ekandreas/flowboard/readme.txt

 == Screenshots ==

-1. The whiteboard of notes.
+1. Example of a FlowBoard with notes.
-2. Edit your note with simple text OR go to the post for more information.
+2. Edit the board with configurable zones.

 == Changelog ==